Enter the initial value, final value, and the number of periods an investment has been compounding to calculate the CAGR of that investment.

 - t is the total time invested

-CAGR is short for compound annual growth rate and is a measure of the annual percentage growth of an investment or asset on an annual basis.
+CAGR is short for compound annual growth rate and measures the annual percentage growth of an investment or asset on an annual basis.

 How to calculate CAGR

 The formula above outlines how to calculate the final value of an investment, but how do you figure out the CAGR (%) given the final value and initial value?
 This is a little more complicated and requires some re-arranging of the formula.
-After some redistribution we find that the formula so solve for CAGR is the following:
+After some redistribution, we find that the formula solves for CAGR is the following: